developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/configreference/index.md

 ## Default MetaTags
 ### MetaTag
 Permits a default meta tag to be specified so that a tag required by the application need not be present on every HTML page.
 Set a default tag by specifying the tag’s module, followed by the tilde character (~) and the properties of the module to set, as specified in EMML 1.1.
-If the meta tag is present in both the configuration and a loaded page, the page will take priority.
+If the meta tag is present in both the configuration and a loaded page, the page takes priority.
 Only persistent tags can be set logically in the configuration.
 Tag persistence is covered in the "additional information" section in the help file.
 Meta tag properties and their possible values are explained in the corresponding API.

 **Possible Values**:

 * [Module]~[property to set]

 #### Example
 	:::xml